-This information sheet is not intended to be a resource for people who are experiencing a mental health crisis.
+This information sheet is not intended to be a resource for people who require screening for COVID-19 or who are experiencing a mental health crisis.
 If you are experiencing a mental health crisis, please call 911 immediately or go to your nearest emergency department.